patrickaregan/tech-index/index.md

-## Welcome to my Technology and Information Index
+## My Technology and Information Index

 This page is an index of information I have collected on various technologies and things I find interesting.